notjuuke/website/content/books.md

 - Brave New World by Aldous Huxley
 - Sapiens by Yuval Noah Harari
 - Code by Charles Petzold
+- Winter Pasture by Li Juan
+- The Hobbit by J.R.R Tolkien

 ## Technical
 - The Docker Book by James Turnbull